 The policies within this Municipal Planning Strategy establish Council's intention with respect to the management of land use and development in the Municipality.
-Statements of policy are denoted by the text "Policy #-#", where the numbers are replaced by the chapter number and appropriate sequential policy number, respectively.
+Statements of policy are denoted by the text "Policy X-Y", whereas "X" is replaced by the chapter number and "Y" by the appropriate sequential policy number.

 In addition to the statements of policy, this Municipal Planning Strategy contains preamble, or descriptive text, before a set of policies.
-This preamble is used to help interpreted the intent of statements of policy, but it does not form part of the policy.
+This preamble is used to help interpreted the intent of statements of policy, but it does not carry the same weight as the policy itself.